-He teaches three courses that focus on the design and the analysis of large scale distributed systems:
+Pietro Michiardi teaches two courses that focus on the design and the analysis of large scale distributed systems, and algorithms:

-Clouds / Spring 2013 - Distributed Systems and Cloud Computing
+Clouds / Fall 2017 - Distributed Systems and Cloud Computing

 The goal of this course is to provide a comprehensive view on recent topics and trends in distributed systems and cloud computing.
 We will discuss the software techniques employed to construct and program reliable, highly-scalable systems.
 We will also cover architecture design of modern datacenters and virtualization techniques that constitute a central topic of the cloud computing paradigm.
 The course is complemented by a number of lab sessions to get hands-on experience with Hadoop and the design of scalable algorithms with MapReduce.

 Teaching and Learning Methods: Lectures and Lab sessions (group of 2 students)

 Course Policies: Attendance to Lab session is mandatory.

 - Best Paper Award at the conference ITC2016 (28th International Teletraffic Congress, 2016), "Access-time Cache Aware Algorithms"·